Myst1C13/Baton/README.md

 ## Why Baton

-Today, an AI coding agent is a single point of failure.
-The moment it stops — usage limit, crash, network blip, or a provider-side outage — the context dies with the session.
-The developer becomes the recovery mechanism: re-reading the diff, reconstructing what the agent was attempting, and re-prompting a fresh tool from scratch.
-That re-explanation tax is paid every time, and it grows with the size of the change.
+Today, an AI coding agent is often a single point of failure.
+When a session stops, the developer becomes the recovery mechanism: re-reading the diff, reconstructing what the agent attempted, and prompting a fresh tool from scratch.
+That recovery cost grows with the size of the change.

 Baton removes the human from the recovery loop.
 It treats agent work as **portable state**, not a disposable chat session.
 The state is rebuilt from evidence the machine can verify — `git diff`, test exit codes, terminal output — rather than from an agent's self-report, which may be wrong or optimistic.
-That verified packet is small enough to hand to *any* compatible tool, so work survives the death of the agent that started it.
+That validated packet can be handed to another compatible tool, so work can survive the session that started it.

 ## What works today